Plating with Pride since 1955

 We offer a wide range of plating finishes as indicated by the following list.
 We have included some general information, but please contact us to answer questions related to your specific needs.

 MIL-A-8625 Type I, Class 1 and AMS 2471

-Chromic Acid Anodizing is an industial, functional finish.
+Chromic Acid Anodizing is an industrial, functional finish.
 Because of the toxic nature of hexavalent chrome, this type of anodizing is being replaced with a sulfuric anodizing whenever it is allowable.
 The aerospace industry is the largest user of chromic acid anodizing today.
-Chromic acid anodizing has three advantages over Sulfuric acid anodizing:
+Chromic acid anodizing has three advantages over sulfuric acid anodizing: